+Following issuance of the 2016 Permit, certain provisions of the 2016 Permit were not challenged by any party.
+Permittee has submitted several design documents for the uncontested portions of the 2016 Permit.
-This Reissued Permit, or severable portion(s) thereof, at the conclusion of dispute resolution proceedings under the Consent Decree and after the opportunity for challenges as specified in the Decree, shall be performed by the Permittee as a CERCLA remedial action pursuant to the Consent Decree.
-The Permittee shall develop and submit to EPA for review and approval a Rest of River Statement of Work (SOW) in accordance with the Consent Decree.
-Such Rest of River SOW shall include provisions and schedules for the subsequent development by the Permittee of Remedial Design Work Plan(s), Remedial Action Work Plan(s), Quality Assurance Project Plan/Field Sampling Plan and/or other appropriate associated plans to achieve and maintain the Performance Standards and other requirements set forth in this modification of the Reissued RCRA Permit, or severable portion(s) thereof, and in the Rest of River SOW, and (if applicable) reflecting the outcome of any completed dispute resolution proceeding.

-Paragraph 22.x. of the Consent Decree explains the process for developing a Rest of River SOW whenever the Permittee is required to design and implement the Rest of River Remedial Action or a portion thereof.
+Permittee has agreed, pursuant to the 2020 Settlement Agreement, in order to expedite response actions, to commence and perform investigation and design work as contractual obligations effective February 10, 2020.
+Specifically, Permittee shall submit a schedule for the Rest of River Scope of Work (SOW), develop the Rest of River SOW, and, subject to approval by EPA, implement the investigation and design components of the Rest of River SOW and subsequent Work Plans to accelerate the commencement of the Rest of River cleanup.
+Such Rest of River SOW shall include provisions and schedules for the subsequent development by the Permittee of Remedial Design Work Plan(s), Remedial Action Work Plan(s), Quality Assurance Project Plan/Field Sampling Plan, and/or other appropriate associated plans to achieve and maintain the Performance Standards and other requirements set forth in this modification of the Reissued RCRA Permit.
+Paragraph 22.x. of the Consent Decree explains the process for developing a Rest of River SOW.
 Following EPA approval, disapproval, or modification of the Rest of River SOW, the Permittee shall develop and submit the necessary Remedial Design and Remedial Action Work Plans and other documents to EPA for review and approval in accordance with the Rest of River SOW and Section XV of the Consent Decree and subject to Paragraph 39 of the Consent Decree.

+The obligation to perform this investigation and design work shall continue unless and until EPA issues a revised permit that does not contain terms substantially similar to those in the terms of the 2016 Permit, revised as specified by terms in Sections II and III of the 2020 Settlement Agreement.

+Otherwise, this Permit, or severable portion(s) thereof, after the opportunity for challenges to the EPA Environmental Appeals Board as specified in the Decree and described below in this Revised Final Permit, shall be performed by the Permittee as a CERCLA remedial action pursuant to the Consent Decree.

-As provided in Paragraph 22.z of the Consent Decree, the Permittee shall design and implement the Rest of River Remedial Action, and any required Operation and Maintenance (O&M), as a CERCLA remedial action pursuant to the Consent Decree, in accordance with EPA's final RCRA permit modification decision, or severable portion(s) thereof, the final outcome of any dispute resolution proceedings, the Rest of River SOW, and any approved Work Plans thereunder.
-For purposes of the Rest of River Remedial Action and O&M, EPA's modification of the Reissued RCRA Permit, or severable portion(s) thereof, to select such Remedial Action and O&M that is effective at the time of initiation of the Rest of River Remedial Design/Remedial Action shall be considered to be the selected remedial action pursuant to Section 121 of CERCLA and Section 300.430 of the National Oil and Hazardous Substances Contingency Plan
+As provided in Paragraph 22.z of the Consent Decree, the Permittee shall design and implement the Rest of River Remedial Action, and any required O&M, as a CERCLA remedial action pursuant to the Consent Decree, in accordance with EPA's final RCRA permit modification decision, or severable portion(s) thereof, the final outcome of any dispute resolution proceedings, the Rest of River SOW, and any approved Work Plans thereunder.
+For purposes of the Rest of River Remedial Action and O&M, EPA's modification of the Reissued RCRA Permit, or severable portion(s) thereof, to select such Remedial Action and O&M that is effective at the time of initiation of the Rest of River Remedial Design/Remedial Action shall be considered to be the selected remedial action pursuant to Section 121 of CERCLA and Section 300.430 of the National Oil and Hazardous Substances Contingency Plan (NCP).

-(NCP).
 If such modification is changed by appeals and/or remands, the subsequent modification of the Reissued RCRA Permit shall be considered the selected remedial action pursuant to Section 121 of CERCLA and Section 300.430 of the NCP, and any and all performance or actions required of the Permittee under this Reissued RCRA Permit shall be incorporated into, and conducted pursuant to, the Consent Decree.

-3. Performance of Severable Work during Remedy Challenges

-a.
-Initial Challenge to Final Permit Modification
+- 3. Performance of Severable Work during Remedy Challenges - a.
+Initial Challenge to Final Permit Modification b.
+Second Appeal